 The Melbourne School of Psychological Sciences is one of six schools within the Faculty of Medicine, Dentistry and Health Sciences.
-It is consistently ranked one of the top Schools of Psychology in Australia and was ranked 18th in the world in the 2019 QS global rankings.
+It is consistently ranked one of the top Schools of Psychology in Australia and is ranked 15th in the world in the 2018 QS global rankings.
 The School is undergoing vigorous growth and attracts some of the best students nationally and internationally to its broad range of APS accredited undergraduate, graduate, professional, and research programs.

 The School's teaching is underpinned by excellence in research across a range of fields, including cognitive and behavioural neuroscience, cognitive and mathematical psychology, social and personality psychology, and clinical science.
 Research links extend across 25 departments, centres and institutes within the Faculty of Medicine, Dentistry and Health Sciences, including The Melbourne Brain Centre, The Murdoch Children's Research Institute, ORYGEN Youth Research Centre, Austin Health, the Royal Melbourne Hospital, the Royal Children's Hospital, the Royal Women's Hospital, and St. Vincent's Hospital.
 Research links are also embedded in a broad range of other disciplines across the University including within the Faculties of the Victorian College of the Arts and Melbourne Conservatorium of Music, Science, Business and Economics, Education, Engineering, Law, and the Melbourne Business School.
+They also extend to a range of not-for-profit and community partners.

-The School is home to a vibrant community of 92 academic, teaching, research and professional staff, over 140 honorary staff, 100 tutors, and 120 PhD students.
-In 2019, there were over 5,000 students enrolled in undergraduate subjects offered by Psychological Sciences, primarily through the Bachelor of Arts, Bachelor of Science and Bachelor of Biomedicine, but also in breadth subjects in the Bachelor of Commerce, Bachelor of Environments, and Bachelor of Music.
-There were about 200 students enrolled in the Graduate Diploma of Psychology, about 90 students enrolled in fourth year programs (B. A.(Hons), B.Sc.(Hons), and the Graduate Diploma of Psychology (Advanced) and around 130 students enrolled in our professional postgraduate programs (Clinical and Clinical Neuropsychology and combined Masters/PhD programs).
+The School is home to a vibrant community of over 250 academic, teaching, research and professional staff, over 120 honorary staff, and 120 PhD students.
+In 2018, there were over 5000 students enrolled in undergraduate subjects offered by Psychological Sciences, primarily through the Bachelor of Arts and Bachelor of Science, but also in breadth subjects in the Bachelor of Commerce, Bachelor of Biomedicine, Bachelor of Environments, and Bachelor of Music.
+There were over 200 students enrolled in the Graduate Diploma of Psychology, over 100 students enrolled in Fourth year programs (BA (Hons), BSc (Hons), and the Graduate Diploma of Psychology (Advanced)), and over 130 students enrolled in professional postgraduate programs (Clinical and Clinical Neuropsychology and combined Masters/PhD programs).

-5.2 THE FACULTY OF MEDICINE, DENTISTRY AND HEALTH SCIENCES
+5.2 FACULTY OF MEDICINE, DENTISTRY & HEALTH SCIENCES

-http://www.mdhs.unimelb.edu.au/
+www.mdhs.unimelb.edu.au

 The Faculty of Medicine, Dentistry & Health Sciences has an enviable research record and is the University of Melbourne's largest faculty in terms of management of financial resources, employment of academic and professional staff, teaching of undergraduate and postgraduate (including research higher degree) students and the conduct of basic and applied research.
-The Faculty's annual revenue is \$630m with approximately 55% of this income related to research activities.
+The Faculty's annual revenue is over \$600m with more than half of this income related to research activities.

-The Faculty has a student teaching load in excess of 8,500 equivalent full-time students including more than 1,300 research higher degree students.
-The Faculty has approximately 2,195 staff comprising 642 professional staff and 1,553 research and teaching staff.
+The Faculty has a student teaching load in excess of 8,500 equivalent full-time students, including more than 1,300 research higher degree students.
+The Faculty has more than 2,000 staff comprising over 600 professional staff and 1,500 research and teaching staff.

-The Faculty has appointed Australia's first Associate Dean (Indigenous Development) to lead the development and implementation of the Faculty's Reconciliation Action Plan (RAP), which will be aligned with the broader University-wide plan.
+The Faculty has appointed Australia's first Associate Dean (Indigenous Development) to lead the development and implementation of the Faculty's Reconciliation Action Plan (RAP), which will be aligned with the University-wide plan.
 To enable the Faculty to improve its Indigenous expertise knowledge base, the Faculty's RAP will address Indigenous employment, Indigenous student recruitment and retention, Indigenous cultural recognition and building partnerships with the Indigenous community as key areas of development.